Topological properties of convolutor spaces via the short-time Fourier transform: Introduction

-By applying Theorem \ref{thm-introduction} to a constant sequence $\mathcal{W} = (w)_{N \in \N}$, where $w$ is a positive continuous\footnote{In fact, as we shall show in Theorem \ref{weighted-dual-DL1}, it suffices to assume that $w$ is measurable.} function on $\R^d$ such that $\sup_{x \in \R^d}w(x + \, \cdot \,)/w(x) \in L^\infty_{\operatorname{loc}}(\R^d),$ we obtain the analogue of Schwartz' results for a very general class of weighted $\mathcal{D}'_{L^1}(\R^d)$ spaces (cf.\ Theorem \ref{weighted-dual-DL1}); see \cite{D-P-V2015TIB} for earlier work in this direction.
+By applying Theorem \ref{thm-introduction} to a constant sequence $\mathcal{W} = (w)_{N \in \N}$, where $w$ is a positive continuous\footnote{In fact, as we shall show in Theorem \ref{weighted-dual-DL1}, it suffices to assume that $w$ is measurable.} function on $\R^d$ such that $\sup_{x \in \R^d}w(x + \: \cdot \:)/w(x) \in L^\infty_{\operatorname{loc}}(\R^d),$ we obtain the analogue of Schwartz' results for a very general class of weighted $\mathcal{D}'_{L^1}(\R^d)$ spaces (cf.\ Theorem \ref{weighted-dual-DL1}); see \cite{D-P-V2015TIB} for earlier work in this direction.
 Actually, to the best of our knowledge, the full topological identity $ \mathcal{D}'_{L^1}(\R^d) = \mathcal{O}'_C(\mathcal{D}, L^1)$ even seems to be new in the unweighted case; Schwartz only showed that these spaces coincide algebraically and have the same bounded sets and null sequences \cite[p.\ 202]{Schwartz}.

-We shall also show that, under natural assumptions on the sequence $\mathcal{W} =(w_N)_{N \in \N}$, the space $\mathcal{O}'_C(\mathcal{D},L^1_{\mathcal{W}})$ coincides topologically with the space of convolutors for the Gelfand-Shilov type spaces $\dot{\mathcal{B}}_{\mathcal{W}}(\R^d) := \varprojlim_{N \in \N} \dot{\mathcal{B}}_{w_N}(\R^d).$ Hence, Theorem \ref{thm-introduction} also comprises a quantified version of Grothendieck's results (cf.\ Theorem \ref{char-UB-smooth-GS}).
-The space of convolutors of the space $\mathcal{K}_1(\R^d)$ of exponentially rapidly decreasing smooth functions \cite{Hasumi} was studied by Zielezny \cite{Zielezny}.
+We shall also show that, under natural assumptions on the sequence $\mathcal{W} =(w_N)_{N \in \N}$, the space $\mathcal{O}'_C(\mathcal{D},L^1_{\mathcal{W}})$ coincides topologically with the space of convolutors of the Gelfand-Shilov type spaces $\mathcal{B}_{\mathcal{W}}(\R^d) := \varprojlim_{N \in \N} \mathcal{B}_{w_N}(\R^d).$ Hence, Theorem \ref{thm-introduction} also comprises a quantified version of Grothendieck's results (cf.\ Theorem \ref{char-UB-smooth-GS}).
+The space of convolutors of the space $\mathcal{K}_1(\R^d)$ of exponentially decreasing smooth functions \cite{Hasumi} was studied by Ziele\'{z}ny \cite{Zielezny}.
 He claims that this space is ultrabornological but his argument seems to contain a gap (see Remark \ref{exp-example}); Theorem \ref{char-UB-smooth-GS} contains this result as a particular instance.